 Boxwood is a plant with many different varieties, but the winter gem boxwood is one that retains its color throughout the cooler months.
 In winter, it also gets a golden bronze color around the edges of its leaves, which adds more color to your landscaping.
 This shrub can grow 4-6 feet in height and loves partial to full sun.

 Hellebore, Also Known as Christmas Rose or Lenten Rose, Blooms in Winter

 Hellebore flowers, referred to often as Christmas Rose and Lenten Rose, bloom in winter.
 The flowers are usually a shade of white and some may have a tinge of green or pink to them.
 The flowers usually bloom face down but are a welcome sight in the cold of winter.
 These perform best in partial to full shade and typically bloom in December in our hardiness zone.
 This plant is perennial so it will bloom year after year with the correct trimming care.

 Hellebore is another plant that can be toxic to animals, so take care in choosing a spot to plant it.

 If you need help planning your winter landscaping design, our professional designers are just a call away!

 At Master's Landscape Design, we have decades of experience when it comes to landscape design, installation, and more.
 Our team is able to help you plan out a landscape design that looks beautiful throughout all seasons.
 Give our professional designers a call today at (615) 288-2052 if you're looking to create a new winter landscape in areas such as Mt.
-Juliet, Lebanon, Green Hill, or nearby cities!
+Juliet, Lebanon, Hendersonville, or nearby cities!